Apartment Living: 5 Hacks to Create a Spacious Living Room Layout

-This one uses a little bit of a trick of the eye, but mirrors are great for making small spaces seem just a little bit larger.
+This one uses a little bit of a trick of the eye, but mirrors are great for making small spaces seem just a little bit larger and looks better.

 Strategically placed mirrors will bring more light to your room and give it a feeling of openness that small rooms desperately need.
 Even if you're limited by your walls, you can give the illusion that you have a bit of spare room.